aneto0/MARTe2/Docs/User/source/tutorial/hello_world/hello_world_exercises.rst

       :linenos:
       :emphasize-lines: 3

-3. Is there a way of launching the application without modifying the configuration file to fix the typo?
+3. Is there a way to launch the application without modifying the configuration file to fix the typo?

 .. dropdown:: Solution
    :icon: key